In this article, we look back at the key outcomes from our webinar on maximising input VAT, and the practical implications for charities to consider.

 The not-for-profit sector suffers an estimated £2 billion per year in irrecoverable VAT.
 Despite campaigning by the sector for more VAT reliefs, there has been very little change in the way charities are taxed since the introduction of Gift Aid.

-In our webinar, Alison Hone, a partner and Charity VAT expert, gave hints and tips for organisations to ensure they maximise both their VAT and input tax recovery.
+In this webinar, we gave hints and tips for organisations to ensure they maximise both their VAT and input tax recovery.
 One of the key aspects to consider in VAT recovery is to optimise partial recovery on general overhead costs such as finance, governance, HR, IT and other support services.
 This is the only area in VAT where it is possible to negotiate a VAT recovery method that steps outside the standard method based on income values.
 The receipt of large distortive non-business income such as legacies, large donations and capital grants can disrupt the level of VAT recovery on an income-based method, and so the use of an alternative proxy can sometimes be advantageous in this scenario.

 Below are some of the key questions and answers that arose at the webinar: